Multi-Token Prediction via Self-Distillation: Introduction

 \section{Introduction}

 Standard language models generate text by predicting tokens one-at-a-time, resulting in very slow throughput when generating many tokens.
-This problem is exacerbated in reasoning models, as they often use thousands of tokens during a chain of thought even when ultimately producing a short final response, resulting in a slow (and expensive) user experience.
+This problem is exacerbated in reasoning models, as they often use thousands of tokens during a chain of thought even when they will ultimately produce a short final response, resulting in a sluggish user experience.
+To address this issue, we consider an approach for training a language model (LM) to produce multiple tokens in a single forward pass, enabling it to generate spans of text with significantly reduced latency and inference cost.

-We consider paradigms for training a language model (LM) to produce multiple tokens in a single forward pass, enabling LMs to generate spans of text with significantly reduced latency and inference cost.
-Existing paradigms for multi-token prediction (MTP) rely on variants of the standard cross-entropy loss for next-token prediction (NTP) in which the model output is compared against ground truth texts.
-This approach has fundamental limitations that make it difficult or even impossible to generate long, grammatical spans of text.
+Existing work on multi-token prediction (MTP) treats it as merely instrumental to inference acceleration.
+Prior work primarily trains MTP heads as speculators whose predictions must be verified in a secondary stage, or simply uses MTP as an auxiliary objective to try and improve standard next-token prediction (NTP) decoding. \textbf{In this work, we pursue multi-token prediction as a first class, standalone inference paradigm.}